nclairesays/ruby-cli-movie-database/README.md

 4. Account Management - When a user runs the application for the first time, they will be required to 'Register'.
 Registering requests information such as a username, password, their postcode, age and gender.
 The user then has the freedom to amend any information via the account management panel, with the additional freedom to delete their account entirely.

+5. Admin - Gives a single admin user full control over resetting and deleting User accounts.
+Can be accessed through username `superuser` in the login page and the default password is `admin`.

 ## APIs

 1. [OMDB](https://omdbapi.com)